Nitrokey/nitrokey-websmartcard/README.md

 The implementation of Nitrokey WebSmartCard incorporates the following design considerations:

-1. **Inspiration from OnlyKey's WebSmartCard**: The solution draws inspiration from OnlyKey's WebSmartCard proof-of-concept, leveraging its concepts and ideas.
+1. **Inspiration from OnlyKey's WebCrypt**: The solution draws inspiration from OnlyKey's WebCrypt proof-of-concept, leveraging its concepts and ideas.

 2. **CTAP2 (FIDO2) Compliance**: To ensure future-proofness and compatibility, Nitrokey WebSmartCard utilizes CTAP2 (FIDO2)